sentryco/PinView/README.md

 ## Features

-- **Customizable appearance:** Change colors, fonts, and sizes.
+- **Light / dark mode support** Apperance is automatically adjusted to the OS settings.
-- **Support for iOS and macOS:** Seamlessly integrate with your projects across Apple platforms.
+- **Support for iOS and macOS:** Seamlessly integrate with your projects for iPhone, iPad, Mac
 - **Haptic feedback:** Provide physical feedback as users type the pin.
-- **Accessibility support:** Fully accessible to visually impaired users.
+- **Supports custom pin length:** Set the length of the pin code to your needs.
+- **Automatic textfield focus change:** Automatically focuses the next textfield when the current one is filled.

 ## Example:
 ```swift